 The Difference between Cybersecurity Assessments and Cybersecurity Audits

 Essentially, a cybersecurity assessment is carried out prior to an audit, to give organizations a deeper understanding of any security vulnerabilities they have.
-It is used to compare how things should be, with how things actually are, and is typically carried out internally.
+It is used to compare how things should be, with how things actually are and are typically carried out internally.

 Cybersecurity Audit Checklist